-Earlier in her career, Michele was a lecturer in Urban Planning at the University of Nigeria and a co-investigator in the first national study on child abuse in Nigeria, which led to the creation of regional reporting centers funded by the Ford Foundation.
-She has served on the board of directors of the Atlanta Women’s Foundation, the national Healthy Teen Network, and the National Advisory Council on Sexual Health, chaired by Dr. David Satcher, former U.S. Surgeon General.
+Earlier in her career, Michele was a Senior Lecturer in Urban Planning at the University of Nigeria.
+Michele also served as co-investigator in the first national study on child abuse in Nigeria, which led to the creation of regional reporting centers funded by the Ford Foundation.
+She currently is a member of the board of directors of the Jeannette Rankin Scholarship Foundation, The Conversation US, a global online publication for academic researcher, and a member of the International Women’s Forum.
+Previous board service includes Atlanta Women’s Foundation, Healthy Teen Network, and the National Advisory Council on Sexual Health, chaired by Dr. David Satcher, former U.S. Surgeon General.

-Michele has been featured in interviews with the New York Times, CNN, NPR, USA Today as well as local news media.
+Named to Fasts Company’s League of Extraordinary Women, Michele has been featured in the New York Times, CNN, NPR, and USA Today.

 Michele graduated from Douglass College with a Bachelor’s degree in History and Political Science from Douglass College, and a Master’s in City and Regional Planning from Rutgers University.